Sergey-mobiledev/Sergey-mobiledev/README.md

 Android developer with 4+ years of experience, focused on building and optimizing WebView-based applications for iGaming and affiliate traffic.

-I work with Kotlin and modern Android stack, and understand how mobile apps integrate into traffic funnels, attribution, and monetization flows.
+I work with Kotlin and modern Android stack and understand how mobile apps integrate into traffic funnels, attribution, and monetization flows.
 I actively use AI-assisted development tools (Cursor AI) to speed up development and prototyping.

 ## Core Focus